iceberg12/Udacity_selfDrivingCarP5/README.md

 * Step 1: Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images.
 Also apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.
 * Step 2: Train a classifier Linear SVM classifier
 * Step 3: Implement a sliding-window technique and use a trained SVM classifier to search for vehicles in images.
 * Step 4: Run the pipeline on a video stream (project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-* Step 5: Estimate a bounding box for vehicles detected.
+Estimate a bounding box for vehicles detected.

 [//]: # (Image References)
 [LUV]: ./output_images/LUV.png